Note: Scroll for access mandatory forms, media submission folder, biography submission, and education session information links.

-Community-generated content provides the Canadian Health Information Management Association (CHIMA) community with a wide lens into the health information industry and beyond.
+Community-generated content provides the Canadian Health Information Management Association (CHIMA) community with a wide lens into the health information profession and beyond.
 The following guidelines/rules provide direction to content creators and ensure the proper representation of the CHIMA brand.

 CHIMA reserves the right to refuse content that is deemed to conflict with these guidelines/rules.